aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-11-cypher-webscraping.md

 MATCH (parent:code)-->(child) RETURN sum(child.innerText)
 ```

-Expressing the same thing in javascript or python is also possible, but tedious,
+Expressing the same thing in JavaScript or python is also possible, but tedious,
 and the syntax isn't as intuitive in my opinion.

 Here's a proof of concept: